 - Entry tone: This plays a discreet tone when participants join, to let everyone know another participant has joined.
 The Leader can then ask who has joined. - Roll Call: Participants are prompted to record their name as they enter the conference.
 For example, a text such as "Mary has entered the conference", identifies each participant distinctly.
-The number of participants present is also shown to the Leader. - Lock conference: The Leader can lock the conference.
-The Leader can also hold or mute the conference at the group level or at the individual level. - Remove unauthorized participant: The Leader can remove any unknown or unauthorized participant from the conference. - Conference approval: A participant can join the conference only with the Leader's approval at runtime, even though the participant has the conference details for joining. - Host hang-up: The Leader can end the conference for the entire group. - Conference starts only when the Leader joins: The conference starts only after the Leader joins.
-Until then everyone hears recorded music.
+The number of participants present is also shown to the Leader. - Lock conference: The Leader can lock the conference and hold or mute it at the group or individual levels. - Remove unauthorized participant: The Leader can remove any unknown or unauthorized participant from the conference. - Conference approval: A participant can join the conference only with the Leader's approval at runtime, even though the participant has the conference details for joining. - Host hang-up: The Leader can end the conference for the entire group. - Conference starts only when the Leader joins: The conference starts only after the Leader joins.
+Until then everyone will hear recorded music.